antonioortegajr/marvel-get-calls/README.md

 You will need a Marvel Developers account to get API and Private Keys

-You will need to set your domain as a authorized referrer in your Mavel Developers account
+You will need to set your domain as a authorized referrer in your Marvel Developers account

+All time stamping is simply set to 1

-calls language examples so far
+GET calls language samples so far
 ================

 PHP

+Ruby